Clustmart/vernissaria-qr/vernissaria-qr/readme.txt

 QR codes are automatically generated when you publish or update posts.
 You can find the QR code in the "Artwork Details" meta box on the post edit screen.

+= How do I print QR codes? =

+Go to Settings → Vernissaria QR → Print QR Codes tab.
+Select your preferred QR size and paper format, then click "Generate PDF" to create a printable document with all your QR codes.

 = Can I use this plugin for non-art content? =

 Yes!
 While designed for art galleries, this plugin works with any WordPress content type including posts, pages, and custom post types.